MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

     ![MR213_BuildSettings](images/mrlearning-base-ch2-2-step4.png)

 5. We will modify the existing event to give the button an event to respond to when pushed.
 As you can see, the Event Receiver Type is set to InteractableOnPressReciever.
 This allows the button to respond to a pressed event when a tracked hand presses the button.
+At this point you should also change the Interaction Filter to Near and Far.

     ![MR213_BuildSettings](images/mrlearning-base-ch2-2-step5.png)